goleaf/lunar-ecom/README.md

 ];
 ```

-**Storefront Usage**:
+**Frontend Usage**:

-The storefront uses URLs to generate SEO-friendly links and find resources by slug:
+The frontend uses URLs to generate SEO-friendly links and find resources by slug:

 **Finding Products by Slug**: